-DO NOT

-- Treat it lightly.

-- Brush the issue off.

-- Tell the student off.

-- Tell the student they must stop complaining and get over it.
+DO DO NOT Listen. • Treat it lightly. • Brush the issue off.
+Ask Questions. • Reinforce to the student that it was Tell the student off. right to tell.
+Reassure the student that we will Tell the student they must stop complaining help. and get over it.
+Get advice from the assistant head • Forget.

-- Forget.

 If you think that a student is at risk of physical harm this may also be a child protection issue.
-Inform a member of the Child Protection Team.
+Inform the designated safeguarding lead.